salvatoremark/mxs-block-party/readme.txt

 2. Activate the plugin through the 'Plugins' screen in WordPress.

-3. Enter "msalv" in the block inserter to see the set of available blocks from this plugin.
+3. If the blocks don't show at the top of the Inserter tool under "MXS Blocks", just enter "mxs" in the search to see the filtered set of available blocks from this plugin.